EDITOR’S NOTE: This post has been edited and updated to reflect the current availability of Dole Whip in Disney World and Disneyland.

 Aloha Isle: Walt Disney World’s Magic Kingdom

-When in Disney World, this spot is synonymous with Dole Whips.
+Even though the original Aloha Isle has switched locations with Sunshine Tree Terrace, it remains true that when in Disney World, this spot is synonymous with Dole Whips.
 There’s actually not a whole lot more you can get here, so be ready for some non-dairy cold stuff just about any way you slice it!

-Captain Cook’s Snack Company: Walt Disney World’s Polynesian Resort
+Walt Disney World’s Polynesian Village Resort

 In Disneyland, the Tiki Juice Bar and all things Dole Whip are lovingly woven into the original Enchanted Tiki Room attraction (also presented by Dole, incidentally) queue area, which happens to consist of a really cool “pre-show,” which I won’t spoil for you.

 The menu here is simpler than those in Disney World — pineapple spear, Dole Whip, Dole Whip Float, Pineapple Juice, Fruit Bowl.
-No swirls or oranges or chocolates or root beer anything here.
+No swirls or rum or anything here.
 Just pineapple as far as the eye can see.
 Which is OK with me, as I’m a pure pineapple sort of person when it comes to my Dole Whips.
 And I’m going to give you two images of the Dole Whip Float I ordered, both because it’s so cool (um…umbrella and cherry?!??!?!
 Hello, Disney World, are you watching?!?!), and because the second will give you a better view of the Tiki Juice Bar in the background.

 And The Verdict Is…